OGC Op. No. 10-02-05

 1) May a not-for-profit corporation be licensed as an insurance broker under N.Y.
 Ins.
 Law § 2104 (McKinney 2006)?

-2) Under the proposal discussed below, would XYZ, the wholly-owned subsidiary of the BOCES, run afoul of the 10% limitation set forth in Insurance Law
+2) Under the proposal discussed below, would XYZ, the wholly-owned subsidiary of the BOCES, run afoul of the 10% limitation set forth in Insurance Law § 2104(d)(3)?

-3) May XYZ provide the proposed services that are not specified in the insurance policy or contract to BOCES member school districts and other school districts without XYZ, BOCES or the other school districts running afoul of the anti-rebating prohibition set forth in Insurance Law
+3) May XYZ provide the proposed services that are not specified in the insurance policy or contract to BOCES member school districts and other school districts without XYZ, BOCES or the other school districts running afoul of the anti-rebating prohibition set forth in Insurance Law § 4224(c)?

 1) Yes, a not-for profit corporation may be licensed to act as an insurance broker under the New York Insurance Law.
 However, restrictions regarding such licensure may exist in the Not-For-Profit Corporation Law or in the by-laws of the not-for-profit corporation.

 3) Yes.
-Provided that the services are provided in a fair and nondiscriminatory manner to like insureds or potential insureds, XYZ would not run afoul of the rebating and inducement prohibitions contained in Insurance Law
+Provided that the services are provided in a fair and nondiscriminatory manner to like insureds or potential insureds, XYZ would not run afoul of the rebating and inducement prohibitions contained in Insurance Law § 4224(c) by providing services not specified in the insurance policy or contract to BOCES member school districts and other school districts, where the services directly relate to the sale or servicing of the insurance policies that XYZ procures for them, or by providing general information about insurance or risk reduction.

 The inquirer reports that it is legal counsel to Board of Cooperative Educational Services (BOCES), 1 which is a public organization providing educational programs and services to school districts in New York State.
 One of BOCES’ objectives is to facilitate the sharing of resources by its member school districts in order to control costs and increase operational efficiencies of the school districts.
 Although member school districts share the costs of providing community services through membership in BOCES, member school districts do not have any ownership interest in BOCES.